Is A Homemade Weed Killer A Better Choice Than Roundup?

 Is It Really Possible To Avoid Exposure To Chemical Herbicides?

-Naturally, if you use glyphosate containing chemicals in your yard on a regular, ongoing basis the chemicals will build up, soak into the soil and make their way into the water table.
+Naturally, use glyphosate-containing chemicals in your yard regularly and continuously.
+The chemicals will build up, soak into the soil, and make their way into the water table.

-This will have a negative effect on wildlife in your yard and potentially, anywhere water may fall or run all around the world.
+This will hurt wildlife in your yard and, potentially, anywhere water may fall or run all around the world.

 When you choose to make a positive difference, you will surely influence others around you.